gildasmorvan/similar2logo/README.md

     SparkHttpServer http = new SparkHttpServer(new TurmiteSimulationModel(parameters), true, true, false);
 ```

-The main difference with the previous example is that in this case we want to observe agents and marks.
+The main difference with the previous example is that in this case we want to observe turtles and marks.

 #### <a name="jmultiturmite"></a> Adding an interaction and a user-defined reaction model: The multiturmite model